An Icon Reborn

-This 1,750-square-foot Ballroom is named for architect Daniel H Burnham, a pioneer in the development of American Skyscrapers.
-It is located on the 25th floor and can accommodate up to 150 guests.
+This 1,750 square foot ballroom is named for architect Daniel H. Burnham, a pioneer in the development of American skyscrapers and the architect behind the Wanamakerâs building (now Macyâs).
+The Burnham Ballroom is located on the 25th floor, has gorgeous city views and can accommodate up to 150 guests.

 Wright A & B Rooms

 Frank Lloyd Wrightâs work is known far and wide but his Beth Shalom Synagogue in Philadelphia is undeniably one of his best.
-Wright Rooms A and B can accommodate up to 50 guests in 558 square feet of space.
+Wright Rooms A & B, with their taupe walls and artful sconces, can accommodate up to 50 guests in 558 square feet.